ksyzzy/BartenderApp/README.md

 Developer and project documentation is being actively written simultaneously with the application development.
 This helps to keep everything organized.
 Application's code is being written with clean code in mind and is being annotated with comments which helps documenting it.

-**Frontend** client is developed with the use React library, uses Redux for a centralized store and Tailwind CSS and SASS for presentation layer.
+[Frontend](https://github.com/ksyzzy/BartenderApp-Frontend) client is developed in React, uses Redux for a centralized store, Tailwind CSS and SASS for presentation layer.
 All code is written in TypeScript with the use of static typing and familiar TSX syntax.
 Various optimization techniques like prefetching and lazy loading of components are used to keep the application relatively lightweight and in-app navigation fluid.

 Other key goals during frontend development are to attain high values of various Lighhouse metrics and other principles like:
 - high SEO value via use of metadata and sitemap.xml availability